TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 ![](https://i.imgur.com/c0GoQOf.png)

 * **New items** - 20 new items and 5 new equipment to support new and existing playstyles.
-Strengthen your crits with the Erratic Gadget, become a stationary powerhouse with the Hunter's Sigil, or gain some vertical thrust on demand with the Pressurized Canister - and keep an eye out for the elusive Sibylline tier of items!
+Speed through teleporter events with the Field Accelerator, become a stationary powerhouse with the Hunter's Sigil, or gain some vertical thrust on demand with the Pressurized Canister!

 ![](https://i.imgur.com/vGTL8l9.png)